CivicTech-Saint-John/civictechsj-shortlinks/README.md

 This repo contains documentation and the automated scripts for syncing the shortlinks from the spreadsheet.

+## Why Use Shortlinks

+Surprisingly, shortlinks main value isn't their shortness (though that's sometimes helpful).

+Shortlinks are a way for a **group of people** working with online tools and resources to **more intuitively navigate their digital environment**.
+They can slowly grow a set of "keywords" amongst themselves (e.g., the "gdrive" in `link.example.com/gdrive`) that map directly to the places they use most online.

+Some perks of this approach:
+- Keywords are **memorable**, because the group decides them.
+Find the business plan at `link.example.com/bizplan` instead of some long Google Doc URL.
+- Resource locations are **changeable**, without taxing people to keep track of these changes.
+You revised and moved the business plan?
+No prob!
+Just update the shortlink, and everyone knows where it is without learning.
+- Keywords make for more **humane onboarding**.
+It can be demoralizing to keep up with a group that's already learned where everything is.
+Shortlinks help new people keep up just as easily, with less hand-holding (that we sometimes forget to offer).
+- Keywords are **communicable** in spoken conversations.
+You can speak of a resource, and know that everyone automatically knows how to get to it, without special guidance.
+In a sense, the spoken keyword actually _resolves_ to the resource itself.
+- Similarly, keywords help shared language become **convergent**.
+Amongst a few people, they might separately call the same resource "the most recent proposal doc" or "the google doc" or "the ACME proposal".
+This can be confusing.
+Shortlinks help folks converge on a clear way of speaking, because one chosen term becomes materially more useful.

+In short, you should use shortlinks **because working on the internet is _so much more confusing_ than physical space**.

 ## Terminology

 - **shortlink.** The shortened url.
 Example: https://link.example.com/my-shortlink